urbit/docs/docs/talk/architecture.md

 ### Features and functionality

-To turn talk into a [sustainable social platform](https://urbit.org/fora/posts/~2017.4.26..18.00.25..b93c~/), it needs a number of things.
+To turn Talk into a [sustainable social platform](https://urbit.org/fora/posts/~2017.4.26..18.00.25..b93c~/), it needs a number of things.

 Primarily, discoverability of circles.
 A possible solution for realizing this is making it possible for users to add friends, which would have their Hall subscribe to a list of circles the added friends are in.
-Of course, one will be able to set joined circles as "private" to keep them from being visible to others.
+The existing public membership functionality can be leveraged for this.

 Eventually, content self-moderation might need to be implemented.
 Users would flag their content if it is potentially offensive.
 Others would easily be able to filter out content that might offend them.
 This functionality brings its own large sets of challenges that need to be tackled.